uidaholib/spec-docs/content/patron-services/reca-claims.md

 *Make sure links work*

-{:.table .table-bordered}
+{:.table .table-borderless .shadow .rounded .template-box}
 | Thank you for submitting your request for residence documentation for [Person Name] of [Place Name].<br><br> Unfortunately, we were unable to find listings for [Person Name] in our [Place Name] directories.
 If you have any other ideas about where [Person Name] might have lived in Idaho during the 1951-1962 period, or if there is a parent or other close relative of the person we can look for, please let me know.<br><br> If you have not done so already, I suggest contacting the Idaho State Archives ([https://history.idaho.gov/archives/reca/](https://history.idaho.gov/archives/reca/)), which has its own collections that may be helpful with residence documentation.<br><br> You might also consider checking out the [Idaho Downwinders Support Group](https://www.facebook.com/groups/23945323401810681/) on Facebook.
 It is run by Tona Henderson, who knows far more about Downwinders cases than we do.
 Tona’s email is tonahenderson@hotmail.com.<br><br> Please let me know if you have any questions or concerns. |

 **NOTE:** If the patron requested that you look up a woman or minor, ask if there is a male head of household (father or husband) we might look for instead.
 Residency can be established by providing these kinds of listings along with marriage/birth certificates from the county or state.

+#### Outside Resources

 Feel free to recommend the following resources to patrons as well:

-#### Outside Resources

 - Idaho State Archives Downwinder form: [https://history.idaho.gov/archives/reca/](https://history.idaho.gov/archives/reca/)
 - Telecommunications History Group [https://www.telcomhistory.org/](https://www.telcomhistory.org/).
 Note: they may charge for lookups.
 - RECA information from the U.S. Department of Justice, including a link to the online claim portal: [Radiation Exposure Compensation Act](https://www.justice.gov/civil/reca)

 -----

 ### Digitized Directories

-*Last updated 08-07-26*
+*Last updated 08-17-26*

 **Directory communities fully digitized:**

 - [Aberdeen](https://vandalsuidaho.sharepoint.com/:f:/r/sites/Storage-Library/Documents/spec/Collections/Book%20Collections/Idaho%20Telephone%20and%20Business%20Directories/Directory%20scans/Aberdeen?d=w6d3c40062bd543049c213c376ec9b46d&csf=1&web=1&e=6MCOn3)
 - [American Falls](https://vandalsuidaho.sharepoint.com/:f:/r/sites/Storage-Library/Documents/spec/Collections/Book%20Collections/Idaho%20Telephone%20and%20Business%20Directories/Directory%20scans/American%20Falls?d=wa5f507f93d014431beb456fe65ba3a99&csf=1&web=1&e=tyY3eH)
 - [Cascade](https://vandalsuidaho.sharepoint.com/:f:/r/sites/Storage-Library/Documents/spec/Collections/Book%20Collections/Idaho%20Telephone%20and%20Business%20Directories/Directory%20scans/Cascade?d=wbb4259a4210f409295f48f6efd6ac08d&csf=1&web=1&e=yfE8in)
 - [Troy](https://vandalsuidaho.sharepoint.com/:f:/r/sites/Storage-Library/Documents/spec/Collections/Book%20Collections/Idaho%20Telephone%20and%20Business%20Directories/Directory%20scans/Troy?d=w3c980ebb6f344be9b97c008e570ea886&csf=1&web=1&e=kzGtQg)

 [Directory digitization progress spreadsheet](https://docs.google.com/spreadsheets/d/1BowrlbJ49diqGyKDguDNSQQ3zbBF4R_Kob9kZevsBD8/edit?usp=sharing)